bernardoosthuizen/email-verify-api/README.md

     ```

  - Errors:
-    - Email does not meet formatting requirements
+    - Email does not meet formatting requirements.
     ```javascript
     "error:"
       {